crawl/crawl/crawl-ref/docs/crawl_manual.rst

 '?/G'.

-Note that some gods are picky about who can enter their service; for example, good gods will not accept demonic or undead devotees.
+Note that some gods are picky about who can enter their service; for example, Zin and the Shining One will not accept demonic or undead devotees.

 If you would like to start the game with a religion, choose your background from Berserker, Chaos Knight, or Cinder Acolyte.